 The rule for cell phones is: Off and out of sight.

-Exams:There are two regular tests/exams during the semester.
+Exams:There are three regular tests/exams during the semester.

 Their dates are listed in the course schedule.